 - The term “religion” often describes a set of beliefs that are distinct from other faith traditions; generally, religions are often larger and older than denominations, but this isn’t always the case

-- The term “denomination” often describes subgroups within a religion that have unique convictions on non-essential matters of the faith; denominations within the same faith tradition often agree on primary doctrines and practices
+- The term “denomination” often describes subgroups within a religion that have unique convictions on non-essential matters of the faith; denominations within the same faith tradition often agree on primary doctrines and practices (Also see What’s the Difference Between a Denomination and a Sect?)

 The reason some people refer to Catholicism as religion and others as a denomination can be subjective.
 Some people use one term or the other based on worldview presuppositions.
 (See the section below about how theology can determine how a person thinks of Catholicism.)
 Because this is the case, it’s important to know the basic definition of each term before proceeding: